From Parent-Pleasing to People-Pleasing (Part 3 of 3)

 Posted Jul 27, 2008

-As with so many other personality dysfunctions, they're unable to validate themselves from within so must depend on others to confirm their value from without.
+As with so many other personality dysfunctions, they're unable to validate themselves from within, so they must depend on others to confirm their value from without.
 Not having developed any sense that they're inherently worth caring for—i.e., lovable for themselves—they strive to make themselves lovable by becoming for others whatever they think might be wanted from them.

-For most people-pleasers, by the time they reach young adulthood the habit of disavowing their needs and deferring to the wishes of their parents has become so well conditioned that this now outdated behavioral program automatically gets repeated (with dozens of variations) once they're on their own.
+For most people-pleasers, by the time they reach young adulthood, the habit of disavowing their needs and deferring to the wishes of their parents has become so well-conditioned that this now outdated behavioral program automatically gets repeated (with dozens of variations) once they're on their own.

 Harriet B. Braiker, Ph.D., in describing the personal costs of people-pleasing, refers to the exorbitant "price of nice" in her book with the equally catchy title, The Disease to Please.
 And at this point, a variety of writers have sought to characterize the enormous psychological toll that these exaggerated approval-seeking behaviors take on the lives of people-pleasers.

 To briefly delineate some of the most frequently mentioned costs of people-pleasers' "excess niceness," let me offer the following:

 - Loss of integrity, identity, self-respect, and self-esteem